brandur/sorg/content/drafts/canonical-log-lines.md

 1. Powerful querying syntax that also happens to be quite terse and fast to write.
-2. Very fast.
-Queries come back quickly, especially if they're scoped down to a subset (i.e. like the last hour worth of logs).
+2. Very fast: queries come back quickly, especially if they're scoped down to a small slice of the total data volume (i.e. like the last hour worth of logs).
 3. Ingested directly from syslog so that data is available almost as soon as it's emitted.
 4. By tagging every line emitted to Splunk with [request IDs](/request-ids), we can easily cross-reference canonical lines with any other part of the raw trace that came from a request.
-5. Available immediately.
-Logs are fed directly into Splunk and can be queried in near real-time.
+5. Available immediately: ljgs are fed directly into Splunk and can be queried in near real-time.

-All these characteristics make Splunk ideal for operational work where we might be in the midst of an incident and need information immediately.
+These traits make Splunk ideal for operational work where we might be in the midst of an incident and need information immediately.

 The downside of Splunk is that it's expensive to license and run, and your retention is generally limited by your total capacity being heavily eaten into